Martinyeh81/border-crossing-analysis/README.md

 ## Language and Libraries Used
-I used Python3 and I used: csv, operator, itertools, math
+I used Python3 and Libraries are csv, operator, itertools, math

 ## Solution
 1. loading the csv file which transfer to list.